 Phone numbers aside, certainly one of the most popular numbers in recent works has been the every-intriguing number π.
 Vi Hart has strong opinions about the number π, hilariously and instructively expressed in her many math videos on it (and once you've watched those watch the rest, especially her video about logarithms if you've ever struggled with them).
 I think she has a point, π isn't that special in the general sense, especially today when all manner of aberrant and strange numbers are part of what scholars know today.
 Yet, π is sort of special, in at least a historical sort of way.

-The famous Syracusan engineer Archimedes, besides contributing to his city's resistance to Roman colonization and working on various other technical problems, also performed mathematical research.
+The famous Syracusan engineer Archimedes, besides contributing to his city's resistance to roman colonization and working on various other technical problems, also performed mathematical research.
 This was no trivial achievement, since he was working without the place value system or the standard symbols commonly used to day, and had to describe his work in words.
 (Nevermind he had none of the electronic helpers we have now to help us with tedious calculations.)
-In the course of this research, he used infinitesimals to calculate two numbers circumscribing the value of π using the pythagorean theorem and two 96-side polygons.
+In the course of this research, he used infinitesimals to calculate two numbers circumscribing the value of π using the pythagorean theorem (which wasn't discovered by Pythagoras at all) and two 96-side polygons.
 The technique Achimedes used is appropriately called the method of exhaustion, although the name isn't meant to describe the calculator's weariness.
 In taking all this effort to estimate π, Archimedes also began working out the techniques of integral calculus.
 (Top)

 Tea is the Best Medicine (2015-01-12)